 1/2 quart (2 cups) Dr. Bronner’s organic peppermint castile soap, diluted/mixed with

-1/2 quart (2 cups) water [poured into the nest via a hose or watering can with a long nozzle]
+1/2 quart (2 cups) water [poured into the nest via a hose or watering can with a long nozzle, at dusk or at night]

 Followed by 1 tea-kettle full (approx. 1 quart or 4 cups) of boiling water

-[Note: While this solution worked for this ground nest, it might not be appropriate for other scenarios, e.g., nests in the walls of your house, where you cannot find the exact entry spot.
-For those types of situations, try using Rescue traps instead.]
+[NOTE: While this solution worked for this ground nest, it probably is NOT appropriate—and could be a dangerous method to try—for other scenarios, e.g., nests in the walls of your house, where you cannot find the exact entry spot.
+For those types of situations, try using Rescue traps or making a homemade soda-bottle trap instead.]

 Dr. Bronner’s entertaining, pontificating text-filled label (I recommend reading all of the fine print if you haven’t before) states that the soap is good for 18 different uses: from washing pets and babies to washing dentures and cars.
 Yellow jacket / insect eradication isn’t one of the listed uses, but it seems that it should be.
 Soon I’m going to experiment with using the stuff to repel mosquitos, get rid of ants, and keep fleas and other bugs off of the dog.